 Australia’s unique brand of barefoot luxury has been growing in international renown for the last couple of decades: but we can expect to see that approach further refined, as properties like Mt Mulligan Lodge in Outback QLD, cement their position in the market.
 Mt Mulligan has all the hallmarks of a luxury lodge, and then some.
 However it's not all relaxation and luxury, the lodge has its feet firmly planted in the red dirt of the cattle station it inhabits, with daily tours unpacking the region’s tough and tragic mining history, with nods to the ancient Indigenous heritage of Ngarrabullgan mountain.

-18. two wheel around Tassie
+18. Two wheel around Tassie

 Mountain biking against a typically epic Tasmanian backdrop.
 Photo by: Tourism Tasmania